Thomas of Lancaster, Duke of Clarence: Marriage

 In November or December 1411, Thomas married Margaret Holland, widow of his uncle John Beaufort, 1st Earl of Somerset, and daughter of Thomas Holland, 2nd Earl of Kent.
 No children were born from this union, although Thomas was stepfather to her six children from her first marriage, who were his first cousins.
 He had, however, a natural son, Sir John Clarence, called "Bastard of Clarence" who fought by his father's side in France.

 Career

-After Thomas's father became ill in 1411, his older brother became head of the royal council.
+After Thomas's father became ill in 1411, his older brother Henry became head of the royal council.
 Conflicts arose between the young Henry and his father when the prince gathered a group of supporters favouring his policy of declaring war on France.
 The prince was removed from the council by his father after he had defied the king's wishes by persuading it to declare war.
 Thomas was given his brother's seat, and fell in line with his father's peace policy.
 Though he remained Lord Lieutenant of Ireland until 1413, he did not return to Ireland after 1409.
 He seems to have been a conscientious Governor there, but was hampered in his efforts to keep the peace by the chronic shortage of money in Ireland.